Recommended IFLS Policies for ILL–Library as Borrower

-IFLS will not refer requests for materials published/released in the last four months outside of the IFLS system.
+IFLS will not refer requests for materials published/released in the last six months outside of the IFLS system.

-Requests for renewals of ILL materials are discouraged, but completely at the discretion of the lender.
+Requests are at the discretion of the lender.
 Many libraries will renew if you request via WISCAT or call directly.
 IFLS can renew materials from MORE libraries.

 The Borrowing Library is always responsible for the cost of borrowed ILL materials.
 Actual cost for lost materials is billed by the lending library.
 Contact the lending library.